-After Transcription: A human transcribed the name of Thomas A. Ives in Cleveland, Ohio.
+- After Transcription: A human transcribed the name of Thomas A. Ives in Cleveland, Ohio.
 Now, a person searching for Thomas Ives in Ohio will receive this result as the first potential match!
-Note, however, that the "Matched Name(s)" above and below the image of the census page will still show the original imperfect OCR results: "Thomas; Sues Thomas a.; Thoms."
-The OCR misread "Ives" as "Sues."
-Of course, you still need to look at the census page to verify this is the person you wanted and get the information.
+The "Matched Name(s)" above and below image of the census page will show both the imperfect OCR results AND human transcribed results.
+Of course, you still need to look at the census page to verify this is the person you wanted and get the additional information the census provides.

 Example 2: Irma Schneid, Ohio.

 - Before Transcription (May 9, 2022): A search for Irma Schneid in Ohio returned 4,361 potential matches.
 Narrowing the search to Cleveland, Cuyahoga County, Ohio, reduced the number to 447 potential matches, but the "right person" was ranked only 73rd!

 - After Transcription (check on or after May 11, 2022): A search for Irma Schneid in Ohio will return Irma L. Schneid, Sheet 78 (image 25), ED 92-141, Cleveland, Cuyahoga County, Ohio, as the first potential match!

 - Thank you for your transcriptions!
 They matter!
 They significantly improve the search results!

 - Narrowing your name search to include state and county is always better if the name was significantly misread by the OCR, has not yet been transcribed, or contains common names (John, Smith, and so forth!).

 This article was originally posted on May 9, 2022, and was updated May 28, 2022, to reflect the improvements announced in 1950 Census Website Improvement: Transcribed Names are Now Shown in Search Results!